This professional is available for new clients.

 A little introduction to me and my experiences:

 My interest in counselling took me into training in the late 1990's.
-I initially completed a Humanistic Diploma before moving on to training in other modes including CBT, psychodynamic and solution focused to enable me to tailor the service I offer to individuals needs.
+I initially completed a Humanistic Diploma before moving on to training in other models including CBT, psychodynamic and solution focused to enable me to tailor the service I offer to individuals needs.

 Humanistic therapy is focused on helping people overcome their difficulties through personal growth.

 Having a qualification in coaching offers additional supports to compliment the counselling courses I have completed and coaching can also be used to help you move forward.
+Being able to use counselling and coaching together can also be useful with the clients needs in mind at all times.

 What you can expect in your first contact - phone call